Countly/countly-sdk-android/Documentation.md

  to be called if your application targets API levels 14+.
 Otherwise, you still need to call them.
 * **Data storage** is now based on flat files, not on `SharedPreferences`.
-This increased performance 1000x in some rare cases.
-More importantly, Countly SDK doesn't block main thread anymore.
+This increased performance 1000x in some cases.
+More importantly, Countly SDK doesn't block main thread for reading / storing data anymore.
-* **More efficient networking.** Countly will send less requests with more data in each of them, thus increasing overall efficiency.
+* **More efficient networking.** Countly sends less requests with more data in each of them, thus increasing overall efficiency.
 * **Programmatic session control.** Developer can now define what is a `Session`, when it starts and when it ends.
 * **Test mode** is an SDK-wide option which ensures you don't call SDK API methods with invalid data.
 In test mode Countly SDK will raise a `RuntimeException` whenever it's in inconsistent state.
-If test mode is off, Countly will ignore any inconsistencies and log an error instead of throwing an `Exception`.
+If test mode is off, Countly ignores any inconsistencies: it ignores events with `NaN` as sum, ignores multiple calls to `Session` lifecycle methods, etc. Instead of raising `RuntimeException`, it just logs an error.
-* **Logging** is also improved, so you can now manage log level from `DEBUG` to `ERROR`.
+* **Logging** is also improved, so you can now manage log level from `DEBUG` to `OFF`.
-* **Modules.** Apart from standard logic, SDK is split into 7 modules responsible for some part of it: `ModuleSessions` manages automatic session tracking, `ModuleCrash` detects and processes crashes, `ModuleAttribution` contains logic of attributing application installation to a specific advertising campaign, etc. Each `Module` can be replaced with your own implementation.
+* **Modules.** Apart from standard logic, SDK is split into 7 modules responsible for each functional part of it: `ModuleSessions` manages automatic session tracking, `ModuleCrash` detects and processes crashes, `ModuleAttribution` contains logic of attributing application installation to a specific advertising campaign, etc. Each `Module` can be replaced with your own implementation.